Kingxukai/linux/Documentation/PCI/endpoint/pci-endpoint-cfs.rst

 ==========

 Every registered EPC device will be listed in controllers directory.
-The entries corresponding to EPC device will be created by the EPC core.
+The entries corresponding to EPC device will be created by the woke EPC core.
 ::

 	/sys/kernel/config/pci_ep/controllers/